XxAcielxX/arch-plasma-install/README.md

-screen | Is a full-screen window manager that multiplexes a physical terminal between several processes, typically interactive shells. git | Github Utility Tools. neofetch | Neofetch is a command-line system information tool. zsh | The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
+screen | Is a full-screen window manager that multiplexes a physical terminal between several processes, typically interactive shells. git | Github Utility Tools. neofetch | Neofetch is a command-line system information tool.

 ### Final Reboot
 ```